mtsl8/wide-current/doc/drives.md

 ### partition

-NVMe devices will show up under /dev/nvme* instead of /dev/sd*, and use namespaces instead of partitions.
+NVMe devices will show up under /dev/nvme* instead of /dev/sd*.
+They can use multiple namespaces, each with their own partitions.
 The tool _nvme-cli_ can be used to manage namespaces (more info [here](https://wiki.archlinux.org/title/Solid_state_drive/NVMe).)

 _gparted_ is a GTK front-end (GUI) for _parted_